jasonfb/common_core_js/README.md

 - Install Devise or implement your own authentication

+- Unless you want to bypass specs, you'll also want Rspec (rspec-rails), factory_bot_rails, and shoulda-matchers

 ## Options

 Note that the arguments are not preceeded by dashes and are followed by equal sign and the input you are giving.